lizmat/articles/sbom-2.md

 So yes, the law is actually in effect already!

-The [slides of a presentation](https://security.metacpan.org/presentations/gpw2025-cpan-security-sustainability/#/2) that Salve gave in Germany earlier this year, are very enlighting.
+The [slides of a presentation](https://security.metacpan.org/presentations/gpw2025-cpan-security-sustainability/#/2) that Salve gave in Germany earlier this year are very enlighting.
 Some of the points in that presentation:

-- Supplying incorrect, incomplete or misleading information may be fined up to 5M EUR or 1% of global turnover
+- Supplying incorrect, incomplete, and/or misleading information may be fined up to 5M EUR or 1% of global turnover
-- Applies to products with digital elements
+- The CRA applies to all products with digital elements
   - Connected devices
   - Non-tangible digital products
   - […their] remote data processing solutions
   - […and] related systems and services needed for operation
 - Produce SBOMs upon request by regulators certifying no known vulnerabilities

-Which means there's **just over a year's time** before companies using Open Source will need to be able to assert that the Open Source components that they use, are safe.
+Which means there's **just over a year's time** before companies using Open Source will need to be able to assert, that the Open Source components that they use, are safe.

 ## Does the CRA directly affect open source developers

-No.  Well, almost no.  As a person working on, or contributing to an Open Source project, you do not *have* to worry about the CRA, as long as any of these is true:
+No.  Well, almost no.  As a person working on, or contributing to an Open Source project, you do not *have* to worry about the CRA, as long as any of these statements are true:
 - you contribute code to projects you are not responsible for
 - are **not** monetising the product
 - make a product that is ultimately not intended for commercial activities